 To register as a LIT (Leader in Training) for 13 & 14 year olds, click here and select the "Youth camps" tab.

 - Cancellations on or prior to May 31st will result in a 50% refund.

 - Any cancellations on or after June 1st will not receive a refund.

 - If spaces are available, registration can be changed to a different week during the current summer camp season at no additional cost.

-- If camp sessions are canceled for health and safety reasons as directed by local, state, or national health officials, full refunds will be issued.
+- If camp sessions are cancelled for health and safety reasons as directed by local, state, or national health officials, full refunds will be issued.

 - If camp sessions are cancelled by Eaton County Parks for any reason, full refunds will be issued.